-They are cutting upper-case letters from newspapers, and each one of them has their collection of letters stored in separate stacks.
+They are cutting uppercase letters from newspapers, and each one of them has his collection of letters stored in a stack.

-The first line contains the number of test cases, .
+The first line contains the an integer , the number of test cases.

-The first letters to choose from were J and D since they were at the top of the stack.
-D was chosen, the options then were J and A. A chosen.
+The first letters to choose from are J and D since they are at the top of the stack.
+D is chosen and the options now are J and A. A is chosen.
 Then the two stacks have J and N, so J is chosen.
-(Current string is DAJ) Continuing this way till the end gives us the resulting string.
+The current string is DA.
+Continue this way to the end to get the string.